Wols: Artistic style

 Wols' painting style, as early as 1946–47 (Untitled, 1946–47, Yellow Composition, 1946–7; Berlin, Neue N.G., It's All Over The City, 1947), was informal, gestural, with the paint applied in layers by means of dripping and with scratching into the surface.
 This new development in art proved influential, earning him the praise of artists such as Georges Mathieu and critics such as Michel Tapié, who coined the term Art autre (the Other Art) to describe the new style.

 Wols was noted for his etchings and for his use of stains (taches) of color dabbed onto the canvas (as exemplified by his painting Composition, c.
 1950).
 His painted work contains figurative elements as well as free improvisations and abstract elements.
 Spontaneity and immediateness determine the creative work of Wols, who never underwent any formal artistic training.
 Randomness (initially inspired by the Surrealist psychic Automatism) plays an important role in his unstructured compositions.
 In later years Wols was particularly interested in the combination of powerful brushstrokes with a relief-like painted surface structure.

 Influences

 His inspiration to become an artist derived from the work of the artists Paul Klee, Otto Dix and George Grosz.
 His advisor Moholy-Nagy instructed him to pursue his artistic endeavours in Paris.
 His encounters with Jean-Paul Sartre and Simone de Beauvoir awakened a lively interest in the philosophy of Existentialism.
 In the late 1940s Sartre chose to promote his abstract art.

+Drawings

+When Wols got his photography equipment taken from him at Camp des Miles, he was still able to use paper to create art, and that is where a lot of his drawings come from.
+He used the human figure in many of his drawings, except they were distorted.
+These drawings seemed very much like they could come out of a dream.
+He created a lot of his work lying down and used people who were around him for his inspiration.
+Drawing tends to fall secondary to many of the other media; therefore, when Wols did an exhibit with his drawings, they were overlooked, and not a single piece was sold.
+Wols drawings were created so small that they invite very close looking.